 There is no set Unitarian Universalist liturgy.
-At UUSO, after the chimes ring, there is a musical prelude – a time to quiet down and enter the spirit of worship.
-We welcome the congregation, make announcements of upcoming events, and greet one another.
+At UUSO, after the chimes ring, there is a musical prelude, a time to quiet down and enter the spirit of worship.
+We welcome the congregation and greet one another.
 The chalice, symbol of Unitarian Universalism, is lit.
-We sing hymns, listen to music, meditate (or pray), and share our Joys and Sorrows.
+We sing hymns, listen to music, meditate or pray, and share our Joys and Sorrows.
 Central to our worship service is the sermon or reflection.
-This piece, often delivered by our minister, the Rev. Craig Schwalenberg – or by members of our congregation or the wider community – is an invitation to explore a question of deeper meaning, or a challenge to truly live our lives by our principles, making the world better for all its people.
-After the sermon, an offering to support the work of the congregation is collected.
-Every month, a local organization, which is in agreement with our principles, is chosen to receive the loose change in the collection plates.
-We close each service with a hymn, benediction and postlude.
-Then we gather for coffee and conversation in the sanctuary.
-Childcare is always available during worship services.
-During the regular church year, September through May, visiting children may also join our Religious Education classes where they can participate in activities with their age group.
-Children are also always welcome to sit in on the service.
-There are ‘Chalice Bags’ available in the Sanctuary foyer for those who find it easier to sit still when keeping their hands busy.
+This piece, delivered by our minister or by members of our congregation or the wider community, is an invitation to explore a question of deeper meaning, or a challenge to truly live our lives by our principles, making the world better for all its people and other living beings.
+An offering to support the work of the congregation and local organizations is collected.
+Every month, a local nonprofit or service organization in agreement with the Unitarian Universalist principles is chosen to receive one-half of the offering.
+We close each service with a hymn, benediction, and postlude.

-Service animals are always welcome in our sanctuary.
+Ushers and volunteers are available to graciously assist anyone in need of an extra hand.
+Assistive audio is available through Hearing Loop.
+Service animals are always welcome in our Sanctuary.
 Therapy animals are also permitted, with prior staff approval.